 Beijing has said that principle must not change and resisted specifying when its emissions may peak, pointing out its average emissions per person remain much lower than the average in rich nations.

-"This report is intended to advise the government what its options are," said Deborah Seligsohn, China Program Director with the World Resources Institute, a Washington-based organization promoting policies to fight global warming.
+"This report is intended to advise the [Chinese] government what its options are," said Deborah Seligsohn, China Program Director with the World Resources Institute, a Washington-based organisation promoting policies to fight global warming.

 "I think they're making a pretty concentrated push to move the negotiations forward," said Seligsohn.

-Early this month, China's ambassador to the climate talks, Yu Qingtai, said his government wanted to curb greenhouse gas emissions as soon as possible.
+Early this month, China's ambassador to the climate talks, Yu Qingtai, said his government wanted to curb greenhouse gas emissions as soon as possible [ID:nPEK25831].